ItsOyondi/activity02-slr/day01-fitting/README.md

 `global-options` (essentially the only thing in this document), provide a description of your data:

-1. Explain why you chose that - why is it interesting to you?
+ # 1. Explain why you chose that - why is it interesting to you?
+The main reason for my selection of the dataset was to explore the relationship between Covid-19 tests, hospitalizations, cases reported and number of recoveries.
+This data is interesting to understand how the US recovered faster from the impacts of Covid-19 and establish whether the high vaccinations, hospitalizations played a critical role in controling the spread of the virus.
-2. Explain where you obtained your data from.
+ # 2. Explain where you obtained your data from.
+I obtained the data from: [Covid Tracking Site](https://covidtracking.com/data)
-3. Who created this dataset?
+# 3. Who created this dataset?
+The data was created by the ** Covid Tracking Project Team **

 I will invite you to update this section on the second day of this activity.